Rail Pass in hand on train platform Photo by 戸山 神奈 on Unsplash

 A Walk Through Namba: Neon and Nostalgia

 Namba is where Osaka shows off, but in a completely different way than Tokyo's flashy districts.
-Where Shibuya or Harajuku feel designed for maximum impact, Namba feels like it evolved organically over decades.
+Where Shibuya or Harajuku feels designed for maximum impact, Namba feels like it evolved organically over decades.
 The neon signs and crowded streets serve the locals first, tourists second.

-The Dotonbori canal runs through the heart of Namba, lined with restaurants whose signs have become iconic — the giant mechanical crab, the enormous blowfish, the rotating sushi chef.
+The Dotonbori canal runs through the heart of Namba, lined with restaurants whose signs have become iconic: the giant mechanical crab, the enormous blowfish, the rotating sushi chef.
 These aren't tourist attractions pretending to be authentic local spots; they're authentic local spots that happen to attract tourists.

 One Last Look: Sunset from Umeda Sky Building